St-Viateur Bagel

-St-Viateur Bagel is a famous Montreal-style bagel bakery located in the neighbourhood of Mile End in the borough of Le Plateau-Mont-Royal, Montreal, Quebec, Canada.
+St-Viateur Bagel is a Montreal-style bagel bakery located in the neighbourhood of Mile End in the borough of Le Plateau-Mont-Royal, Montreal, Quebec, Canada.

 History

 St-Viateur Bagel was established on May 21, 1957 by Myer Lewkowicz, a Holocaust survivor who moved to Canada in 1953.
 Lewkowicz had grown up poor in a shtetl near Kraków, Poland.
-Lewkowicz spoke of his experience in the Holocaust influencing the opening the shop by stating "At Buchenwald, all I dreamt of was a piece of bread".
+Lewkowicz spoke of his experience in the Holocaust influencing the opening of the shop by stating "At Buchenwald, all I dreamt of was a piece of bread".
 He learned the trade as an employee of Montreal Bagel Bakery, another local bagel shop owned by Hyman Seligman.
 The shop is named after the street it is located on, St-Viateur Street, and is one of the longest-running bagel shops in Montreal.
 In 1985 St-Viateur Bagel suffered an extensive fire, but the wood stove remained entirely intact.

 St-Viateur Bagel has two bakeries, three bagel cafés, a food truck, and an online store, in addition to the original storefront.
 In March 2019, the shop's Monkland Avenue café permanently closed due to the end of their 18-year lease and rising rent prices.
-Today, the bakery is owned by Joe Morena, who had previously worked at the shop for 15 years, and competes with the nearby Fairmount Bagel for the title of Montreal's best bagel.
+Today, the bakery is owned by Joe Morena, who had previously worked at the shop for 15 years, and competed with the nearby Fairmount Bagel for the title of Montreal's best bagel.

 In 2017, St-Viateur Bagel celebrated its 60th anniversary.

 Cultural significance

 St-Viateur Bagel Shop lies on the border of the Jewish Quarter and the Mile End neighbourhood.
 In addition to St-Viateur Bagel Shop, Montreal's Jewish Quarter is also the home of Schwartz's deli, Moishes Steakhouse, Cheskie's Bakery, and Beauty's Luncheonette, all of which have a long history within the Jewish community in Montreal.
 A study done by the Université de Montréal explains that the large influence of Jewish food in Montreal culinary culture is likely because of how inexpensive and widely-accessible items such as bagels and smoked meat were in Montreal in the early 20th century.
 This is due to the fact that there was a large Jewish immigrant population which put down roots along Boulevard St. Laurent.
 Professor of Theology Oliver Bauer of the Université de Montréal explains in the study that the roundness of a bagel represents infinity and immortality.
-It is because of this representation that bagels are often served at a bris ceremonies—the celebration of a baby boy's circumcision—and at shiva gatherings—mourning period after a death has occurred.
+It is because of this representation that bagels are often served at bris ceremonies—the celebration of a baby boy's circumcision—and at shiva gatherings—the mourning period after a death has occurred.